A single picture exposes a truth deadly enough to kill for.

 When I reach as far as I can safely go, the body groans, a soft, gassy sound of protest that bubbles up to the water’s surface.
 I yelp and let go, imagining her eyes popping open as she comes to life, but that’s not what happens.
 The bubbles eventually stop, and she’s still dead.

 Now submerged up to my chin, I drop the largest stone onto her chest cavity.
 It lands with a sickening splash, and the body sinks about an inch.
 Not even close to where I need it.
-Taking the handfuls I’ve got tucked into the folds of my shirt and pockets, I jam more rocks under the waistband of her pants, into her pant pockets, down her sleeves… shoving them anywhere they’ll fit while watching the body sink below the surface, slowly, like it’s thinking about it.
+Taking the handfuls I’ve got tucked into the folds of my shirt and pockets, I jam more rocks under the waistband of her pants, into her pockets, down her sleeves… shoving them anywhere they’ll fit while watching the body sink below the surface, slowly, like it’s thinking about it.

 I heave myself back up to shore and collapse onto the dirt, breath gone, muscles shaking.
 I’m not relieved, because I know what’s coming.
 Someone’s going to find the body eventually.
 And when they do, they’ll come looking for me.
 And what will I do then?
 I’ll do what I’ve been doing since I first arrived in Doomwood Falls.
 I’ll disappear, just like that body.
 Well, let’s hope it’s not exactly like that body, because I’d prefer to make it out of this alive.